 About Me

 I have lived a life shaped equally by engineering rigor and incurable curiosity.
-A graduate of the United States Naval Academy (B.S.
-Aerospace Engineering, dual major in Automatic Control Systems Engineering), I’ve spent the early part of my career at Rockwell International, Grumman, and McDonnell Douglas, where I served as lead engineer on the verification of Space Shuttle avionics software — and once built tools that saved Rockwell from what would have been a severe cost and schedule overrun on the Shuttle program.
+I’m a graduate of the United States Naval Academy, Class of 1978 (B.S. in Aerospace Engineering, dual major in AE and Automatic Control Systems Engineering).
+Spent the early part of my career at Rockwell International, Northrop, and McDonnell Douglas, where (among other things) I served as a lead engineer on the verification of Space Shuttle avionics software — once built tools that saved Rockwell from what would have been a severe cost and schedule overrun.
 Since 2002, I have run an independent consulting practice from the San Francisco Bay Area, helping architects, furniture manufacturers, and a wide range of other clients with AutoCAD, CAD/CAM integration, CNC programming, and the kind of custom Excel and Word automation that makes people say, “Wait, you can make it do that?”
-I hold a Microsoft Office Specialist Master certification, have taught software and technology classes to over 900 students across more than two decades, and currently serve as an IT and CAD manager for a San Rafael architecture firm.
+I hold a Microsoft Office Specialist Master certification, have taught software and technology classes to over 900 students across more than two decades, and currently serve as a part-time Architectural CAD consultant and draftsman for a Sausalito, California Audio-Visual design and integration firm.

-When I’m not building macros or teaching someone a better way to use a pivot table, I mentor high-school students as a Naval Academy Blue and Gold Officer and as an adult advisor for The International Space Settlement Design Competition.
+When I’m not building macros or teaching someone a better way to use a pivot table, I mentor high-school students as a U.S. Naval Academy Blue and Gold Officer.
 I am a lifelong Star Trek fan.
-In 1976, my Academy roommate and I talked our way into a press interview with Gene Roddenberry at Equicon ’76, dressed in our Navy liberty whites.
+In 1976, an Academy mate and I (on Glee Club tour) talked our way into a press interview with Gene Roddenberry at Equicon ’76 (it was completely legit — we both were staff members of the Academy’s The Log magazine).
 I am also a self-described in-demand West Coast Swing dancer.
-I have lived in San Rafael, California, for the better part of three decades, manage my Type 1 diabetes with the same systematic attention I bring to everything else, and have never met a piece of technology I didn’t want to take apart and understand.
+I have lived in Marin County, California, for over 25 years (OK, six of those were in the City of San Francisco).
+I’ve been a Type 1 Diabetic for over 48 years, and I manage it with the same systematic attention I bring to everything else.
+I have never met a piece of technology I didn’t want to take apart and understand.